Sender Policy Framework

 (1) the purposes for which the personal data are processed;

-(2) the categories of personal data processed;
+(2) the categories of personal data which are processed;

-(3) the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed
+(3) the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed;

 (6) the existence of a right of appeal to a supervisory authority;

-(8) the existence of an automated decision-making process, including profiling, in accordance with Art.
-22 para.
-1 and 4 DPA and, at least in these cases, meaningful information on the logic involved and the scope and intended consequences of such processing for the data subject.
+(8) the existence of automated decision-making, including profiling, pursuant to Article 22(1) and (4) of the GDPR and, at least in these cases, meaningful information about the logic involved and the scope and intended effects of such processing for the data subject.

 You may request the restriction of the processing of personal data concerning you under the following conditions:

-(1)The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed
+(1)The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.

-(2) You withdraw your consent on which the processing was based pursuant to Art.
-6 para.
-1 lit.
-1 lit.
-1 lit.
-1 lit.
-1 lit. a or Art.
-9 para.
-9 para.
-2 lit.
-2 lit.
-2 lit.
-1 lit.
-1 lit. a DPA and there is no other legal basis for the processing.
+(2) You revoke your consent on which the processing was based pursuant to Art.
+6(1)(a) or Art.
+9(2)(a) DSGVO and there is no other legal basis for the processing.

-(3) You object to the processing pursuant to Art.
-21 para.
-1 DPA and there are no legitimate reasons for the processing, or you object to the processing pursuant to Art.
-21 para.
-2 DPA.
+(3) You object to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Article 21(2) of the GDPR.

 (4) The personal data concerning you have been processed unlawfully.

-(5)The deletion of personal data concerning you is necessary to comply with a legal obligation under Union or national law to which the controller is subject.
+(5)The erasure of personal data concerning you is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.

-(6) The personal data concerning you have been collected in relation to the information society services offered in accordance with Art.
-8 para.
-1 of the DPA.
+(6) The personal data concerning you was collected in relation to information society services offered pursuant to Art.
+8(1) DSGVO.

-If the controller has made public the personal data concerning you and is obliged to delete them in accordance with Art.
-17 para.
-17 para.
-1 DPA, he shall take reasonable measures, including technical measures, taking into account the available technology and the implementation costs, to inform controllers who process the personal data that you, as a data subject, have requested them to delete all links to these personal data or copies or replications of these personal data.
+If the controller has made the personal data concerning you public and is obliged to erase it pursuant to Article 17(1) of the GDPR, it shall take reasonable steps, including technical measures, having regard to the available technology and the cost of implementation, to inform data controllers which process the personal data that you, as the data subject, have requested that they erase all links to, or copies or replications of, that personal data.

-(1) on the exercise of the right to freedom of expression and information;
+(1) to exercise the right to freedom of expression and information;

-(3) for reasons of public interest in the field of public health pursuant to Art.
-9 para.
-2 lit. h and i aswell as Art.
-9 para.
-3 GDPR
+(3) for reasons of public interest in the area of public health in accordance with Art.
+9(2)(h) and (i) and Art.
+9(3) DSGVO;

-(4) for archiving purposes in the public interest or for scientific or historical research or for statistical purposes pursuant to Art.
-89 para.
-1 DPA, insofar as the law referred to in paragraph (a) is likely to render impossible or seriously prejudice the attainment of the objectives of such processing, or
+(4) for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Article 89(1) of the GDPR, insofar as the right referred to in Section a) is likely to render impossible or seriously prejudice the achievement of the purposes of such processing, or

 (5) to assert, exercise or defend legal claims.

-You have the right to object at any time, on grounds relating to your specific situation, to the processing of personal data concerning you which is carried out pursuant to Art.
-6 para.
-1 lit.
-1 lit. e or f DPA; this also applies to profiling based on these provisions.
+You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data relating to you which is carried out on the basis of Article 6(1)(e) or (f) DSGVO; this also applies to profiling based on these provisions.

-If the personal data concerning you are processed for the purpose of direct marketing, you have the right to object at any time to the processing of personal data concerning you for the purpose of such marketing, including profiling, insofar as it is linked to such direct marketing.
+If the personal data concerning you is processed for the purpose of direct marketing, you have the right to object at any time to the processing of personal data concerning you for the purpose of such marketing; this also applies to profiling insofar as it is related to such direct marketing.

 If you object to processing for direct marketing purposes, the personal data concerning you will no longer be processed for these purposes.

-(3) with your express consent.
+(3)is done with your express consent.

-However, these decisions may not be based on special categories of personal data according to Art.
-9 para.
-1 DPA, unless Art.
-9 para.
-2 lit. a or g DPA applies and appropriate measures have been taken to protect the rights and freedoms and your legitimate interests.
+However, these decisions must not be based on special categories of personal data pursuant to Art.
+9(1) of the GDPR, unless Art.
+9(2)(a) or (g) of the GDPR applies and appropriate measures have been taken to protect the rights and freedoms and your legitimate interests.